Thai Coconut Shrimp Soup is a gorgeous, healthy, flavor packed soup recipe that will make your tastebuds tingle!

-As I recently shared, 2020 was the year of comfort food.
-Times were tumultuous and stressful and Cheeseburger Quesadillas help…if only for a little while.
-That said, I firmly believe our tastebuds are trainable.
+I firmly believe our tastebuds are trainable.
 If we serve them salt, they crave salt.
 If we serve them sugar, they crave sugar.
-If we serve them healthy food that TASTES GOOD, they’ll crave healthy food!

 When I say “healthy food that tastes good”, I’m not talking about plain chicken breasts, baked white fish, nor boring salads.
 I’m talking vibrant, flavor packed meals like Thai Coconut Shrimp Soup.
-This healthy, vegetable packed soup makes eating healthy actually enjoyable – I licked my bowl clean!
+This healthy, vegetable packed soup makes eating healthy actually enjoyable – I lick my bowl clean!

 Thai Coconut Shrimp Soup

 Coconut milk, garlic, ginger, red curry paste, lime juice, and fresh cilantro pack each spoonful of this healthy shrimp soup with flavor.
 It is so mouthwatering!
 Yes – a mouthwatering soup!!
 Plus it’s full of spinach and mushrooms so each bowl is incredibly wholesome.
-I scoop my coconut shrimp soup over cooked white rice, but you could just as easily serve it over steamed cauliflower rice to up the veggie ante.

-In the meantime, fire up the stove and let’s get this soup simmering!
+Fire up the stove and let’s get this soup simmering!

 How to Make This Recipe